 Chambers

-Occasionally we came across a small chamber, and we would stop to relax and have a snack.
-Some chambers contained interesting sculptures of gargoyle looking creatures that a cataphiles made and another we entered had a group of coffins that seemed to be more symbolic of something than actual graves.
-Needless to say, it’s safe to assume that cataphiles have a dark sense of humor.
-There are many rooms in the catacombs, and we only had to time to explore a few.
-One that I missed that I would love to see but it was far away from where we were is a World War II Nazi bunker room that the Nazis used to try and fight the French partisans who were hiding in the catacombs.
+Occasionally, we came across small chambers where we’d stop to rest and have a snack.
+Some of these rooms featured intriguing sculptures—gargoyle-like creatures crafted by cataphiles—while another contained a set of coffins that seemed more symbolic than actual graves.
+It’s safe to say that cataphiles have a dark sense of humor.
+The Catacombs are filled with countless rooms, though we only had time to explore a few.
+One that I missed, but would love to visit someday, is a World War II-era bunker once used by the Nazis to combat French partisans hiding in the tunnels.
+Unfortunately, it was too far from our route to reach on this trip.

 One of the rooms with makeshift graves created by the cataphilles for unknown reasons